|BIG 12 ... AS EASY AS 1 - 2|

 With 10 members, the Big 12 remains as the only major conference in the nation to determine its champions in all sports directly on the field of play with a full round-robin schedule.

-The Big 12 lays claim to five Heisman Trophy winners since 1996 and has had a finalist in 12 of its 17 seasons – the most of any league.
-Seventeen athletes have earned major individual awards in football in the past five campaigns.
-Overall, more than 1,400 student-athletes have earned All-America recognition in the past five years alone.
+The Big 12 lays claim to five Heisman Trophy winners since 1996 and has had a finalist in 12 of its 18 seasons – tied for the most of any league.
+Twenty athletes have earned major individual awards in football in the past six campaigns.
+Overall, more than 1,900 student-athletes have earned All-America recognition in the past seven years alone.

-Through its first 17 years, the Big 12 has claimed a team national championship in 16 of the sports it sponsors.
-The Conference ranks second with seven appearances in the BCS National Championship Game and is second with 96 football consensus All-America selections in that time.
-League squads combined to lead the nation in women’s basketball attendance 13 consecutive years and the Big 12 is the only conference to surpass the one-million mark in season attendance – doing so six times.
-In men’s basketball, the league is the only conference in the nation where every coach has guided a team to the NCAA Tournament, including six coaches that have led teams to the Final Four.
-During the last nine years a total of 31 NCAA trophies have been hoisted by Big 12 institutions, with at least one national crown won in all but one year for the Conference, including 16 consecutive seasons.
+Through its first 18 years, the Big 12 has claimed a team national championship in 17 of the sports it sponsors.
+The Conference finished the BCS era ranked tied for second with seven appearances in the National Championship Game.
+League squads combined to lead the nation in women’s basketball attendance 15 consecutive years and the Big 12 is the only conference to surpass the one-million mark in season attendance – doing so six times.
+In men’s basketball, the league has had seven teams earn NCAA bids twice in the past five years and every coach has guided a team to the NCAA Tournament, including a nation’s-best six coaches that have led teams to the Final Four.
+During the last 10 years a total of 32 NCAA trophies have been hoisted by Big 12 institutions, with at least one national crown won in all but one year for the Conference, including 17 consecutive seasons.

 The Big 12 and its member institutions are committed to a competitive environment where sportsmanship and fair play take center stage.
 Whether on the field, in the classroom, or within the community, the student-athletes, administrators, coaches and game officials of the Big 12 support the highest ideals in sportsmanship.

 National academic accolades have always been strong in the Big 12.
 Danielle Robinson (Oklahoma) and Sam Acho (Texas) were selected to receive Today’s Top VIII Awards – one of the NCAA’s top honors.
 It recognizes student-athletes who completed their athletic eligibility during 2010-11 for success on the fields and courts, in the classroom and in the community.
-In the last two seasons, three student-athletes were recipients of the NCAA Elite 89 Award.
-That honor showcases individuals who have reached the pinnacle of competition at the national championship level, while also achieving the highest academic standard among their peers.
+In the last three seasons, four student-athletes were recipients of the NCAA Elite 89 Award with pitcher John Curtiss (Texas) picking up the latest honor in the spring of 2014.
+The honor showcases individuals who have reached the pinnacle of competition at the national championship level, while also achieving the highest academic standard among their peers.

-In its short history, the Big 12 has had 537 Academic All-America recipients, averaging more than 30 each season.
+In its short history, the Big 12 has had 571 Academic All-America recipients, averaging more than 30 each season.
 Big 12 student-athletes have shown commitment to their studies by earning numerous individual academic recognitions.
-Nine times in the past eight years a league athlete has garnered the top academic honor for their respective sport.
-The Big 12 had plenty of success overall in the classroom the last four years, as the Conference boasted 80 student-athletes earning Capital One/CoSIDA Academic All-America recognition through the fall of 2012.
+Eleven times in the past nine years a league athlete has garnered the top academic honor for their respective sport, including Frances Silva (West Virginia) for soccer and Gabe Ikard (Oklahoma) for football in 2013.

 The Big 12 can take pride in other stories that combine on and off the field success.
 Patience Knight (Texas Tech) was the recipient of the Honda Inspiration Award in 2008, given to an outstanding female college athlete who overcomes adversity to excel in her sport.
 She was diagnosed with a cancerous tumor in 2007, but rebounded to win All-America honors at the NCAA Indoor Track & Field Championships.
 Oklahoma State women’s basketball was the inaugural recipient of the “Together We R” Team Award in 2012, recognizing programs that have strived to succeed in the face of adversity.
 Following a devastating tornado south of Oklahoma City just before the Big 12 Baseball Championship in 2013, several league baseball teams along with other student-athletes, coaches and former Conference players contributed help in a variety of ways.
 Plus, the Conference contributed $200,000 to the relief efforts.